microsoft/hlsl-specs/proposals/0045-clustered-geometry.md

 There also needs to be a way for apps to tell driver shader compilation to expect that acceleration structures being raytraced may contain clusters.
-In the API this is a raytracing pipeline flag, `D3D12_RAYTRACING_PIPELINE_FLAG_ALLOW_CLUSTERED_GEOMETRY`, and this flag needs to be available when raytracing pipeline state subobjects are authored in HLSL, including `RayQuery` objects for inline raytracing.
-The reason for the flag is in case the possibility of clusters in an acceleration structure requires a different path in the driver/hardware ray traversal algorithm that might incur overhead that can be avoided if it is known clusters will not be used.
+In the API this is a raytracing pipeline flag, `D3D12_RAYTRACING_PIPELINE_FLAG_ALLOW_CLUSTERED_GEOMETRY`.
+This flag needs to be available when raytracing pipeline state subobjects are authored in HLSL, including `RayQuery` objects for inline raytracing.

+The reason for the flag is if possibility of clusters in an acceleration structure requires a different path in the driver/hardware ray traversal algorithm.
+This path might add overhead that can be avoided if it is known clusters will not be used.
 In other words, a driver that supports clustered geometry should not regress the performance of applications that choose not to use it, or shipped before clustered geometry existed.